This post may contain affiliate links, for more information see our disclaimer.

 - Advanced orders including trailing stop loss

-- Customer support is through e-mail only and isn’t very good (although it’s starting to improve)
+- Customer support is through e-mail only and isn’t the greatest (although it’s starting to improve)

 - Only offers individual taxable accounts, no IRA, Mutual funds, etc